 In challenging this message, it is important not to be ashamed to proclaim my lack of gratitude for anything white people do concerning my Blackness.
 I am not grateful for, following Malcolm, the hand that eases the knife into my back a little slower, rather than taking itself off the hilt entirely, to speak of pulling it out.

-I am not grateful for the public displays of guilt, however sincere, that do nothing to change material conditions but then force the cameras into my face and demand I make every story of my undeserved losses center upon their beautiful sincerities, lest I seem too bitter, too Black.
-I am not grateful for shows of support conditioned upon my gratefulness, or support pre-requiring my thanks–which is always Black labor, too, and we have labored here too long.
+I am not grateful for the public displays of guilt, which, as John Murillo III notes, do nothing to change material conditions but then force the cameras into my face and demand I make every story of my undeserved losses center upon their beautiful sincerities, lest I seem too bitter, too Black.
+I am not grateful for shows of support conditioned upon my gratefulness, or support pre-requiring my thanks–which is always Black labor, too, as Aman Gabe points out, and we have labored here too long.